-When you're trying to grow a following on Instagram, you depend on hashtags and engagement to expand your audience and reach.
+When you're trying to grow a following on Instagram, you depend on Explore and hashtag pages to expand your audience and reach.
 So it can feel more than a little disheartening when it suddenly seems like your content isn't showing up anywhere.

-If you feel like your posts are receiving fewer likes and comments, or aren't appearing for certain hashtags, you might be shadowbanned.
+If you feel like your posts are receiving fewer likes and comments suddenly, or aren't appearing for certain hashtags or on the Explore page, you might be shadowbanned.

-From Instagram's point of view, shadowbanning makes sense.
+From Instagram's perspective, the objective of hiding "inappropriate" content makes sense (although its enforcement has been criticized.)
 Shadowbanning allows Instagram to filter out accounts that don't comply with their terms.
-Some people use inauthentic measures to expand their Instagram following, like automated bots or hundreds of hashtags irrelevant to their content.
-If that's the case, it seems only fair for Instagram to block those accounts, so users can continue receiving genuine and helpful content.
+Some people use inauthentic measures to expand their Instagram following, like buying followers or using hundreds of hashtags that are irrelevant to their content.
+If that's the case, it makes sense that Instagram hides content from those accounts so that only genuine and helpful content is promoted to users.

-While Instagram doesn't openly admit to shadowbanning, they released a statement in February that addressed the problem users were having with their content not showing up for certain hashtags.
+While Instagram doesn't openly admit to shadowbanning, they released a statement on their Facebook business page in February 2019 that addressed the problem users were having with their content not showing up for certain hashtags.

-However, there's a possibility shadowbanning is a real tactic meant to hide users' content from the wider Instagram audience, and if you're being shadowbanned, it's important you take the necessary measures to get your content seen.
+However, shadowbanning could be a real tactic meant to hide users' content from the wider Instagram audience, and if you're being shadowbanned, it's important you take the necessary measures to get your content seen.

 Let's explore how to know if you're shadowbanned, as well as our tips for getting yourself off the list.

-Luckily, there's an easy trick to figure out if your account is shadowbanned.
+Luckily, there's an easy test to figure out if your account is shadowbanned.

 Am I shadowbanned on Instagram?

 First, post an image with a hashtag that isn't often used.
 (If you use a hashtag that has millions of posts associated with it, it'll be hard to tell if content is banned, or just hidden by competition).
-Once you've posted, ask five people who don't follow you -- or employees -- to search the hashtag.
+Once you've posted, ask five employees or people who don't follow you to search the hashtag.
 If none of them see your post in those results, you've likely been shadowbanned.

-If you run this test and believe you've been shadowbanned, don't worry -- we have a solution for you.
+If you believe you've been shadowbanned, don't worry — we have a solution for you.